 Sneaky complicated, easy to mess up.
 Green bean casserole and paid leave management have plenty in common.

 Green bean casserole can be a tricky dish to create.
 There are several components to consider, and nobody puts it together exactly the same way.
 That’s also true of paid leave laws, as well as the process of tracking and applying the various laws that continue to pop up in jurisdictions from Maine to California.

 Gravy.
 It basically goes on top of everything.
 And, as employers saw recently, so does a federal labor law poster update.

 With all the employment law matters HR and compliance pros already handle this time of year, the new EEOC poster added another layer of complexity regarding requirements for employers.

 Like gravy, coping with the new federal poster update could get a little… lumpy.

 Ban the box.
 Grandma always said so when she would make stuffing for Thanksgiving.

 And ban the box laws are also a big part of employment law compliance.
 Crafting a homemade stuffing recipe takes time, following the steps and making sure each component is in order.
 Which is why stuffing equates to hiring laws in our Thanksgiving meal.

-Not asking applicants about their previous celery (oops, salary), adhering to marijuana pre-employment laws, ban the box, making sure applicants can see labor law postings and more — stuffing certainly reminds us of the time it takes to comply with hiring laws.
+Not asking applicants about their previous celery (oops, salary), adhering to marijuana pre-employment laws, pay transparency laws, making sure applicants can see labor law postings and more — stuffing certainly reminds us of the time it takes to comply with hiring laws.

 Pumpkin Pie: When It All Comes Together